gabrielmissio/set-up-projects-like-a-pro/media/webinar/09-docker-compose.md

 Docker Compose is a tool that allows you to define and run multi-container Docker applications.
 With Docker Compose, you can configure and start multiple containers that are part of your application, and manage their dependencies and networking.

-Running a local development database with Docker Compose One of the most common use cases for Docker Compose is running a local development database.
+## Running a local development database with Docker Compose

+One common use case for Docker Compose is running a local development database.
 For example, if your application uses MongoDB, you can use Docker Compose to start a MongoDB container and connect your application to it.

 To do this, you need to create a docker-compose.yml file in the root directory of your project.
 Here's an example configuration for a MongoDB container: